BraunMichael/pyp3rclip/README.md

 The description below is from the original pyperclip repository: https://github.com/asweigart/pyperclip

-Pyperclip is a cross-platform Python module for copy and paste clipboard functions.
+Pyp3rclip is a cross-platform Python module for copy and paste clipboard functions.
 It works with Python 2 and 3.

-Install on Windows: `pip install pyperclip`
+Install on Windows: `pip install pyp3rclip`

-Install on Linux/macOS: `pip3 install pyperclip`
+Install on Linux/macOS: `pip3 install pyp3rclip`

 Al Sweigart al@inventwithpython.com
 BSD License